-- When clamping, take both the tool angle of inclination and the departure movement into account - This cycle can only be executed in the FUNCTION MODE TURN machining mode. - Based on the programmed parameters, the control calculates only one collisionfree path. - Software limit switches limit the possible inclination angles Q556 and Q557.
-If, in Editor in the Simulation the switch for the software limit switches is deactivated, then the simulation may deviate from the later machining operation. - The cycle calculates a collision-free path.
+- When clamping, take both the tool angle of inclination and the departure movement into account - This cycle can be executed only in the FUNCTION MODE TURN machining mode. - Based on the programmed parameters, the control calculates only one collisionfree path. - Software limit switches limit the possible inclination angles Q556 and Q557.
+If the software limit switches are deactivated in the Editor operating mode in the Simulation workspace, the simulation and the subsequent machining may be different. - The cycle calculates a collision-free path.
 For this purpose, it only uses the 2D contour of the tool holder without considering the Y axis depth.

 - Before programming the cycle call, make sure to program Cycle 14 CONTOUR or SEL CONTOUR to be able to define the subprograms. - Move the tool to a safe position before the cycle call. - The cycle requires a radius compensation (RL/RR) in its contour description. - Prior to the cycle call, you must program FUNCTION TCPM.
 HEIDENHAIN recommends programming the tool reference point REFPNT TIP-CENTER in FUNCTION TCPM.
-Use FUNCTION TCPM with the selection REFPNT TIP-CENTER to activate the virtual tool tip. - Further information: User's Manual for Programming and Testing - If you use local QL Q parameters in a contour subprogram, you must also assign or calculate these in the contour subprogram. - Please note: The smaller the resolution in cycle parameter Q555 is, the easier will it be to find a solution even in complex situations.
-The drawback is that the calculation will take more time. - For determining the inclination angle, the cycle requires the definition of a tool holder.
+Use FUNCTION TCPM with the selection REFPNT TIP-CENTER to activate the virtual tool tip.

+- If you use local QL Q parameters in a contour subprogram, you must also assign or calculate these in the contour subprogram. - Please note: The smaller the resolution in cycle parameter Q555 is, the easier will it be to find a solution even in complex situations.
+The drawback is that the calculation will take more time.

+- For determining the inclination angle, the cycle requires the definition of a tool holder.
 For this purpose, assign a tool holder to the tool in the KINEMATIC column of the tool table. - Please note that cycle parameters Q565 (Finishing allowance in diameter) and Q566 (Finishing allowance in Z) cannot be combined with Q567 (Finishing allowance of contour)!

+Help graphic Parameter

+Q460 Set-up clearance?

 Distance for retraction and prepositioning.
 This value has an incremental effect.

+Input: 0999.999

+Q499 Reverse the contour (0-2)?

+Define the machining direction of the contour:

-- 0: Contour is executed in the programmed direction - 1: Contour is executed in the direction opposite to the programmed direction - 2: Contour is executed in the direction opposite to the programmed direction; the position of the tool is also adjusted
+0 : Contour is executed in the programmed direction

+1: Contour is executed in the direction opposite to the programmed direction

+2 : Contour is executed in the direction opposite to the programmed direction; the position of the tool is also adjusted

+Input: 0 , 1 , 2

-Q558 Extensn. angle at contour start?
+Q559 Q558 Extensn. angle at contour start?

 Angle in the WPL-CS, by which the cycle extends the contour up to the workpiece blank at the programmed starting point.
 This angle is used to prevent damage to the workpiece blank.

+Input: -180+180

 Q559 Extension angle at contour end?

 Angle in WPL CS by which the cycle extends the contour at the programmed end point up to the workpiece blank.
 This angle is used to prevent damage to the workpiece blank.

+Input: -180+180

+Q505 Finishing feed rate?

 Feed rate during finishing.
 If M136 has been programmed, the value is interpreted by the control in millimeters per revolution; without M136, in millimeters per minute.

+Input: 099999.999 or FAUTO

 Q556 Minimum angle of inclination?

 Smallest possible permitted angle of inclination between the tool and workpiece relative to the Z axis.

+Input: -180+180

 Q557 Maximum angle of inclination?

 Largest possible angle of inclination between the tool and workpiece relative to the Z axis.